Dance in the Desert

-The goal of Dance in the Desert is to support and uplift Latinx dance artists in Arizona and beyond.
+The goal of Dance in the Desert is to support and uplift Latine dance artists in Arizona and beyond.
 Since 2018, Dance in the Desert gathered Latinx dancemakers from Tucson, Phoenix, and Douglas, AZ for a series of research initiatives, master classes, professional development workshops, and to support the incubation of new dances.
 Dance in the Desert centers local dance makers while investing in our own communities.

 Safos Dance Theatre, Liz Lerman LLC, and Erin Donohue are ongoing project partners who have been working on the initiative since its inception.
 Yvonne continues to be a co-organizer and co-administrator on the project.

 DITD addresses systemic deficits in dance in the Southwest by providing a space that redresses geographic isolation and centers local expertise.

 Dance in the Desert returned May 2022 with an in person gathering and binational dance exchange that took place in Douglas, AZ and Agua Prieta, México.
-The gathering will feature professional development workshops and master dance classes of various dance styles on both sides of the border.
+The gathering featured professional development workshops and master dance classes of various dance styles on both sides of the border.
 Master classes were free and open to the Douglas and Agua Prieta communities.

-This gathering will be the first binational gathering of Dance in the Desert, connecting AZ-based Latinx dance artists with Mexican dance artists.
+This gathering was the first binational gathering of Dance in the Desert, connecting AZ-based Latinx dance artists with Mexican dance artists.
 Twenty choreographers and dancers were invited from the following Arizona communities: Tucson, Douglas(US)/Agua Prieta(MX), Phoenix.
-DITD master classes would have been free and open to the Douglas/Agua Prieta community.
+DITD master classes are free open to the Douglas/Agua Prieta community.
+Approximately 300 local dance artists attended.

 This project is supported in part by the Ford Foundation, the Arizona Community Foundation, the Flinn Foundation’s Arizona Creative Communities Follow-On Grant, a program administered by the Arizona Commission on the Arts, an agency of the State of Arizona, the Arts Foundation for Tucson and Southern Arizona with funding from the National Endowment for the Arts Federal CARES, City of Tucson, and Pima County, and the Dance in the Desert community!
 Safos Dance Theatre is supported in part by an American Rescue Plan Act grant from the National Endowment for the Arts to support general operating expenses in response to the COVID-19 pandemic.